Lagrangian mechanics

 The action of a system always used to seem very mysterious to me, until I figured out it’s one of those deep concepts that, despite its depth, is also quite shallow.
 It comes from Lagrangian mechanics, a mathematical formulation of classical mechanics alternative to the Newtonian mechanics formulation. […]

 Newtonian mechanics seeks to describe the trajectory of a thing in terms of its position, velocity, mass, and the forces acting on it.
 This approach has some intuitive advantages but is sometimes beastly difficult to solve for practical problems.
 The Lagrangian formulation is sometimes much easier to solve.
 Broadly, the time evolution of the system follows a trajectory through abstract state-space, and a function called the Lagrangian of the system maps each state into a quantity that… er… well, its units are those of energy.
 For each possible trajectory of the system through state-space, the path integral of the Lagrangian is the action.
-The principle of least action says that starting from a given state, the system will evolve along the trajectory that minimizes the action.
-Solving for the behavior of the system is then a matter of finding the trajectory whose action is smallest. […]
+The principle of least action says that starting from a given state, the system will evolve along the trajectory that minimises the action.
+Solving for the behaviour of the system is then a matter of finding the trajectory whose action is smallest. […]

 The Lagrangian formulation tends to be good for systems with conserved quantities; one might prefer the Newtonian approach for, say, a block sliding on a surface with friction acting on it.
-And this Lagrangian affinity for conservative systems is where Noether’s theorem comes in: if there’s a differentiable symmetry of the action — no surprise it has to be differentiable, seeing how central integrals and derivatives are to all this — the symmetry manifests itself in the system behavior as a conservation law.
+And this Lagrangian affinity for conservative systems is where Noether’s theorem comes in: if there’s a differentiable symmetry of the action — no surprise it has to be differentiable, seeing how central integrals and derivatives are to all this — the symmetry manifests itself in the system behaviour as a conservation law.

 And what, you may ask, is this magical Lagrangian function, whose properties studied through the calculus of variations reveal the underlying conservation laws of nature?
 Some deeper layer of reality, the secret structure that underlies all?
 Not exactly.
-The Lagrangian function is whatever works: some function that causes the principle of least action to correctly predict the behavior of the system.
+The Lagrangian function is whatever works: some function that causes the principle of least action to correctly predict the behaviour of the system.
 In quantum field theory — so I’ve heard, having so far never actually grappled with QFT myself — the Lagrangian approach works for some fields but there is no Lagrangian for others. […]